souregi/SimpleReact/README.md

 <pre>npm start</pre>

-Once you finish the development you should be doing:
+Once you finish the development of your app, you should be doing:

 <pre>npm build</pre>